As Safe as Yesterday Is

 As Safe as Yesterday Is is the debut studio album by English rock band Humble Pie, released in August 1969.
 The band had been formed by singer/guitarists Steve Marriott and Peter Frampton.
-The album features a blend of heavy blues, crushing rock, pastoral folk, and post-mod pop music.
+The album features a blend of heavy blues, hard rock, pastoral folk, and post-mod pop music.
 It peaked at number 32 in the UK Albums Chart.